Kia ora: Meaning

 Kia ora can be used to wish somebody life and health—the word ora used as a noun means "life, health and vitality".
 It might also be used as a salutation, a farewell or an expression of thanks.
 It also signifies agreement with a speaker at a meeting, being as it is from a culture that prizes oratory.
 It is widely used alongside other more formal Māori greetings.
-The New Zealand Ministry for Culture and Heritage website NZ History lists it as one of 100 Māori words every New Zealander should know, and lists the following definition: "Hi!, G'day! (general informal greeting)".
+The Ministry for Culture and Heritage website NZHistory lists it as one of 100 Māori words every New Zealander should know, and lists the following definition: "Hi!, G'day! (general informal greeting)".

 Kia ora can follow a similar pattern to address different specific numbers of people.
 By itself, it can be used to address any number of people, but by adding koe (i.e., kia ora koe); kōrua; and koutou one can specify a greeting to, respectively, a single; two; or three or more people.
 Similarly, by following with tātou, one addresses all the people present, including the speaker themselves.